chef-boneyard/chef-web-docs-2016/chef_master/source/community_plugin_knife.rst

      - Adds the ability to collate multi-line output from parallel ``knife ssh`` outputs into one section per host.
 Learn more: https://github.com/lnxchk/Gather.
    * - knife-github-cookbooks
      - Adds the ability to create vendor branches automatically from any |github| cookbook.
 Learn more: https://github.com/websterclay/knife-github-cookbooks.
+   * - knife-glesys
+     - Adds the ability to create, delete, list, and bootstrap servers on |glesys|.
+Learn more: https://github.com/smgt/knife-glesys.
    * - knife-ipmi
      - Adds simple power control of nodes using |ipmi|.
 Learn more: https://github.com/Afterglow/knife-ipmi.
    * - knife-kvm